• Skip to primary navigation

 • Arrange rolls in the buttered baking dish.

-• Cover with plastic wrap and refrigerate overnight, or let rise at room temperature about 1 hour, until dough is slightly puffy.
+• Cover with plastic wrap and refrigerate overnight, or let rise in a warm place (72-78F) about 1 hour, until dough is slightly puffy.

-• Bake in 350F oven for about 25 minutes. (f refrigerated overnight, let stand at room temp while preheating oven).
+• Bake at 375F for about 30 minutes.
+(If refrigerated overnight, let stand at room temp while preheating oven, add 5-10 minutes to bake time if dough starts cold).
 Rolls are done when very lightly browned on top and the sticky-gooey is bubbly and deep golden color under the rolls.
 Remove from oven and let stand 2 minutes.
 Invert onto a tray or silpat, or remove rolls individually with a wide spatula, scraping up the sticky-gooey for each roll.

 Most delightful served warm, delectable cool too.
 Can reheat lightly in toaster oven or very briefly in microwave.